joaoclaudioeb/joaoclaudioeb/README.md

 ### Professional engagements

-Currently, I am a MSc student in Electrical Engineering, focusing on Embedded Systems, at the Federal University of Santa Catarina (UFSC).
-I am a member of [SpaceLab](https://github.com/spacelab-ufsc), working on firmware (mostly in C/C++) and hardware for CubeSats.
+I am currently pursuing a Master's degree in Electrical Engineering, specializing in Embedded Systems, at the Federal University of Santa Catarina (UFSC).
+As a proud member of [SpaceLab](https://github.com/spacelab-ufsc), I'm actively engaged in developing firmware (primarily in C/C++) and hardware tailored for CubeSats.
+Specifically, I'm contributing to the advancement of the [FloripaSat-2 platform](https://ieeexplore.ieee.org/document/10078027), a pivotal project slated for deployment in various SpaceLab missions.
+Additionally, I'm actively involved in shaping and creating novel platforms for future endeavors.
-I am involved in the development of the [FloripaSat-2 platform](https://ieeexplore.ieee.org/document/10078027), which will be used in several SpaceLab's missions, as well as in the creation of new ones to come.